BambiTP/RankedStatsCollector/README.md

 "Stats/Stats(x)/combined_stats.xlsx" has all the stats

-"outputs/run_xxxxxx/combinedStatsMaster.csv" has the individual match stats csv
+"outputs/run_xxxx/combinedStatsMaster.csv" has the individual match stats csv

-xxxxxx in run_xxxxx = the final match id in your run.
+the "xxxx" in run_xxxx = the final match id in your run.
 You can check which one it is in latest_match.txt after the run is complete.

 No need to change anything just do "python3 ctf_statistics.py" in the console and it will make a new folder with all the stats